 One thing your ES412 kit doesn’t include is scissors, and Clearcut recommends that you trim longer hairs before cutting the rest with their signature trimmer.
 They also recommend applying a bit of talcum powder before your trim to ensure that the skin is dry and moisture-free, as well as cleaning the inner blade and foil after each shave.

 - Great for sensitive skin

 - Doesn’t work as well on longer hair

-A lot of reviewers testify for the overall quality of the ES412 and how it leaves their skin irritant-free while providing the kind of consistent trim that makes it great for the pubic region.
+A lot of reviewers testify to the overall quality of the ES412 and how it leaves their skin irritant-free while providing the kind of consistent trim that makes it great for the pubic region.
 You want to choose carefully when purchasing a pubic trimmer, and the ES412 is a product on which you can count.

 Among the many great features found on the Philips Norelco 7000 BG7030/49 body groomer is its dual-sided design that makes it easy to switch from one trimmer to another when shaving various body parts.

 That’s helpful when trimming around the groin, which requires precise, careful work to avoid painful tugging or nicks and cuts.
-If nothing else, you want a smooth comfortable shave when it comes time to trim around your man package.
+If nothing else, you want a smooth, comfortable shave when it comes time to trim around your man package.

-The two trimmers serve different functions: one allows you to cut down to the skin while the other works best when trimming longer hair.
+The two trimmers serve different functions: one allows you to cut down to the skin, while the other works best when trimming longer hair.

 The Norelco Bodygroom Series 7000 features rounded blade tips that also help ensure comfort while shaving the most sensitive areas of a man’s body.

 But the Bodygroom Series 7000 BG7030/49 also is a multi-tasking tool that’s effective for manscaping all over your body – chest, legs, back, armpits, etc. It comes with a four-directional pivoting shave head that allows you to shave in different directions to attain the most efficient shave possible.